byjlw/subreddit_analysis/README.md

-# Reddit Data Extractor README
+# Subreddit Analysis

 ## Overview

-The subreddit analysis is a Python project for asking questions about a particular subreddit.
+Subreddit Analysis is a Python project for asking questions about a particular subreddit.

 It works by:
 - Ingesting the posts and comments of a particular subreddit